Back to blog

 A single prompt generated this interactive solar system explorer.
 Here is why that matters, plus an embedded demo.

-I wanted a simple demo to show what a single prompt can produce with GPT 5.2.
+I wanted a simple demo to show what one prompt can produce with GPT 5.2.
 The result is static/planet-demo.html: a self-contained Solar System Explorer with a canvas renderer, a small control panel, and planet info cards.
 No build step.
 One file.

 This is not a product.
-It is a proof of speed: idea to interactive artifact in minutes.
+It is a speed test: idea to interactive artifact in minutes.

 The prompt, in spirit